 They sound like some fanciful fiction, the stuff of fairy tales, or some Jim Henson-inspired concoction: time crystals.
-But it turns out that these intuition-defying entities could actually exist, according to a new study released in the journal Physical Review Letters.
+But it turns out that these intuition-defying entities actually exist, according to a new research.

-Time crystals were an idea first proposed by Nobel laureate Frank Wilczek in 2012.
+Time crystals were an idea first proposed by Nobel laureate and theoretical physicist Frank Wilczek in 2012.
 They began as mere mathematical curiosities, hypothetical objects that extend the idea of a crystal beyond the three dimensions of space and into the fourth dimension of time.
-Now new research by Wilczek answers some of the criticisms that have been leveled at his idea.
-More intriguingly, though, the research leaves open the possibility that time crystals could actually exist, reports Phys.org.
+Research by Wilczek published in 2016 answered some of the criticisms that have been leveled at his idea and left open the possibility that time crystals could actually exist.

-The main argument against the existence of time crystals relates to one of their more bizarre characteristics, which is that they seem capable of achieving everlasting movement by periodically moving and then returning to an original state over and over again.
+One of the crystals' more bizarre characteristics is that they seem capable of achieving everlasting movement by periodically moving and then returning to an original state over and over again.
 This would seem to indicate that they violate a fundamental symmetry in physics, known as "time-translation symmetry."

-"If a symmetry is broken explicitly, then the laws of nature do not have the symmetry anymore; spontaneous symmetry breaking means that the laws of nature have a symmetry, but nature chooses a state that doesn't," explained co-author Dominic Else.
+"If a symmetry is broken explicitly, then the laws of nature do not have the symmetry anymore; spontaneous symmetry breaking means that the laws of nature have a symmetry, but nature chooses a state that doesn't," explained co-author of the 2016 study, Dominic Else.

 If time crystals merely break spontaneous symmetry, they wouldn't be the first entities known to do so in nature.
 For instance, symmetry is mysteriously broken in magnets, which spontaneously "choose" which pole is north and which pole is south.
 This doesn't break any symmetries that exist in the laws of physics themselves, it merely represents an example of the laws of physics not specifying what ought to happen.

-Regular crystals actually spontaneously break symmetry too, though the symmetries they violate are all spatial in nature, not extending to the dimension of time.
-The spontaneous breaking of time-translation symmetry has never been observed before, but if it's ever observed, it seems like time crystals should be the place to look.
+Regular crystals such as snowflakes or diamonds actually spontaneously break symmetry too, though the symmetries they violate are all spatial in nature, not extending to the dimension of time.
+The spontaneous breaking of time-translation symmetry had never been observed before.